EJJ1684/ShiraziBoersma/README.md

 # ShiraziBoersma
 This package can:
  * calculate geometric mean diameter and standard deviation from particle size analaysis based on Shirazi et al. (1988).
- * plot Shirazi and Boersma (1984) style texture triangles for USDA, IUSS and Australian classification systems based on vertices provided in the soiltexture package.
+ * plot Shirazi and Boersma (1984) style texture triangles for USDA, IUSS and Australian classification systems based on vertices provided in the soiltexture package, as seen in Stockmann et al. (2018).

 ## Demo
 devtools::install_github("EJJ1684/ShiraziBoersma",auth_token="3fc46050a3aaada187cb2ddd550b1f0f272561b8")